hayj/WebBrowser/README.md

 	isOk = b.get("http://...")

-You can set a ajax sleep to wait a little bit when the page is loaded, and set a page load timeout and choose to load image or not:
+You can set a ajax sleep to wait a little bit when the page is loaded, you also can set a page load timeout and choose to load image or not:

 	b = Browser(ajaxSleep=3.0, pageLoadTimeout=60, loadImages=False)

-Set the maxDuplicatePerDomain from DomainDuplicate:
+Set the maxDuplicatePerDomain from `DomainDuplicate`:

 	b = Browser(maxDuplicatePerDomain=5)

 Performance notes:

  * Chrome is slower than phantomjs when using a lot in parallel
- * Phantomjs is more often detected by servers, and now is deprecated in Selenium
+ * Phantomjs is more often detected by servers, and now its usage in Selenium is deprecated but still works

 ## HTTPBrowser

-This tool is not a wrapper over a real browser (Selenium) but over request.
+This tool is not a wrapper over a real browser (from Selenium) but over requests lib.
 It works the same way but also return a `httpStatus`.

 You can give retry counts : `maxRetryWithoutProxy`, `maxRetryIfTimeout`, `maxRetryIf407`.
-You can set different port for you proxy through portSet.
+You can set different port for you proxy through `portSet`.

-Contrary to `Browser`, the `get` method return data. `html` is an alias.
+Contrary to `Browser`, the `get` method return data. `html` is an alias to `get`.
 But you can give a `htmlCallback` too.

 ## Proxies